H-Freax/VMEvalKit/README.md

 ## Display Results

-**You could quickly host your results on the dashboard at:** http://localhost:5000
+You could quickly host your results on an interactive dashboard at: http://localhost:5000

 ```bash
 # Navigate to web directory